deepakmotlani/Notes/Multithreading/Thread-Safety.md

     }
 }
 ```
-If we 2 thread execute this code simultaneously, in theory the value of counter will be 2, but we can't e sure of
+If we 2 thread execute this code simultaneously, in theory the value of counter will be 2, but we can't be sure of
 result.
 But if we can make integer atomic as below
 ```
 public class AtomicCounter {